Torphedo/Esper-RE/README.md

 - Music (`.stx`) files can be generated from `.wav`, `.mp3`, `.mod`, `.xm`, `.s3m`, or `.it` files.
 They can also be exported to `.wav` or played back directly in Polaris with looping.
 - Sound effect (`.bin`) files can be exported to `.wav`
 - Quest (`questdata.qdt`) files can be edited (though they're not fully understood yet)
-- `.mk` and `.ak` files are bundles of NPC models and animations stored in `.alr` and related files.
-Polaris can extract and create these bundles.
+- `.mk` and `.ak` files are bundles of NPC models and animations, which Polaris can extract and create.

 Here's the underground bar map rendered in Polaris:
 <img src="https://github.com/user-attachments/assets/62e2b8c2-1e83-4666-9bda-007ecec425e8"  style="width:90%;"/>